ericwq/gskills/docs/wrappers.md

 - The EDS balancer builder is picked by `edsName`.
 - `newEDSBalancer()` forwards the `cc` argument to `builder.Build()`.
 - `edsBalancer.cc` field is of type `ccWrapper`.
-- EDS balancer has a EDS balancer implementation `edsBalancer.edsImpl`.
+- EDS balancer has a `edsBalancer.edsImpl` field.
 - `edsBalancer.edsImpl` field is `edsBalancerImplInterface` interface type, which is actually of type `edsBalancerImpl`.
 - `edsBalancerImpl.cc` field is of type `ccWrapper`.